elematic/heximal/README.md

 # Heximal

-A web-based interactive document and notebook system
+An HTML-first interactive document and notebook system.

 > [!WARNING] Heximal is extremely experimental and incomplete.
 It is under
 > active development.